sourcegraph/handbook/content/departments/support/tools/support-logging-guide.md

 Completed HTTP requests and responses will have a time record associated with them.
 This time (usually milliseconds or seconds) starts when the request is sent from the Sourcegraph service and ends when the service receives a response from the other service.

 Generally speaking, not all requests will be captured or timed due to an observability concept called **sampling**.
-Requests are sampled because if we were to gather _every_ request, that would increase data storage, CPU and memory requirements.
-TODO: _To extent to which Sourcegraph samples or not and where needs further exploration as this author is not sure._
+Requests are sampled because if we were to gather _every_ request, that would increase data storage, CPU and memory requirements. _To extent to which Sourcegraph samples or not and where needs further exploration as this author is not sure._

 When a request is logged, it's essentially a record that was _a request_ when it is _slower than_ whatever the _threshhold time variable is configured to be._

 For Sourcegraph logs and alerting, these thresholds, log severity like `warn`, `critical`, and their **metrics queries** are _hard coded_ into our codebase in the form of Prometheus logging metrics.
 Prometheus metrics are what populate our built in Grafana dashboards and built in alerting.
-TODO: Add example link to Sourcegraph metrics.go code page and maybe some links to what Prometheus is and Grafana.

 ### Context, clues and considering the bigger picture